 Reading time: minutes

 Racial trauma can negatively affect physical, mental and emotional health, and in some cases, lead to PTSD.
-This information may be useful for those who experience discrimination or trauma based upon other aspects of identity, such as gender, sexuality, religion, etc.
+This information may also be useful for those who experience discrimination or trauma based upon other aspects of identity, such as gender, sexuality, religion, etc.

 What Is Racial Trauma?